 - July 2, 2018: Response from the other party and “friend-of-the-court” briefs are filed.

 - July 20, 2018: The U.S. Court of Appeals for the 11th Circuit denies en banc review in the case.
 Judge Robin Rosenbaum issues a strongly worded dissent that takes the court to task for its inaction, saying, “I cannot explain why a majority of our Court is content to rely on the precedential equivalent of an Edsel with a missing engine, when it comes to an issue that affects so many people.”

-- January 4, 2019: With the case fully briefed, the cert. petition is distributed for the January 4 conference at the U.S. Supreme Court, the first chance for the Justices to take action on the petition.The Justices take no action at this conference or more than a half-dozen subsequent conferences held from January through April 2019.
+- January 4, 2019: With the case fully briefed, the cert. petition is distributed for the January 4 conference at the U.S. Supreme Court, the first chance for the Justices to take action on the petition.The Justices take no action at this conference or nine additional conferences held from January through April 2019.

 - April 22, 2019: The U.S. Supreme Court grants review in this case and two others that concern anti-LGBTQ employment discrimination.
 The cases will be heard in the Court’s 2019-2020 term.